Prominent businessman stood naked in doorway before indecently assaulting 'nauseous' guest, court hears

 "I respect his wishes and then he said, 'come into my room' and then said, 'come into my bed'.

-"I felt I just wanted to have a sleep, I just wanted my stomach to ease off," he said, adding that he returned to his own bedroom.
+"I felt I just wanted to have a sleep, I just wanted my stomach to ease off," the young man said, adding that he left for his own bedroom.

 "By that time my stomach was quite sore ...
 I told him I didn't want him here.
 He told me, 'everything was going to be okay'.
 He stated putting his hands down my pants and playing with my penis."